langfuse/langfuse-docs/README.md

 ## API Reference (Swagger)

-API reference is automatically generated based on the OpenAPI spec of the current production deployment of Langfuse Cloud.
+API reference is automatically generated based on the OpenAPI spec of the current production deployment of AssistMe Cloud.

 ## Stack